trackmania-rl/tmrl/README.md

 - It is able to output analog controls.
 We use this property in particular for steering.
 - It maximizes the entropy of the learnt policy.
   This means that the policy will be as random as possible while maximizing the reward.
-  This property helps exploring the environment and is known to produce policies that are robust to external perturbations, which is important for self-driving.
+  This property helps exploring the environment and is known to produce policies that are robust to external perturbations, which is of central importance e.g. in real-world self-driving scenarios.

 ### A clever reward